Writers need coffee. Since absinthe isn’t around anymore, it is about as good as we can do in terms of stimulating our synapses. But I digress.

 Or, you can pour the water in slowly, carefully keeping the grounds concentrated near the bottom.
 Here’s what that looks like afterward:

-Coffee grounds after slow pour
+Coffee grounds after the slow pour

-This makes for a really strong cup of coffee, and is my favorite method.
+This makes for a really strong cup of coffee and is my favorite method.

 Either method is your choice; unlike an electric pot, you can custom tailor your brew in all aspects.
 As far as the carafe goes, it appears the cone-holder will fit nearly any carafe you can put under it.
-This would make replacement of a broken one rather easy, and you shouldn’t have to pay the extorted high price of a proprietary carafe.
+This would make a replacement of a broken one rather easy, and you shouldn’t have to pay the extorted high price of a proprietary carafe.
 One could even put this cone-holder on a thermal carafe.
 The carafe comes with a lid: